deckhouse/secrets-store-integration/docs/USAGE.md

 Before proceeding with the secret injection instructions in the examples below, do the following:

-1. Create a kv2 type secret in Stronghold in `test-kv/myapp-secret` and copy `DB_USER` and `DB_PASS` there.
+1. Create a kv2 type secret in Stronghold in `demo-kv/myapp-secret` and copy `DB_USER` and `DB_PASS` there.
 2. If necessary, add an authentication path (authPath) for authentication and authorization to Stronghold using the Kubernetes API of the remote cluster
-3. Create a policy named `myapp-ro-policy` in Stronghold that allows reading secrets from `test-kv/myapp-secret`.
+3. Create a policy named `myapp-ro-policy` in Stronghold that allows reading secrets from `demo-kv/myapp-secret`.
-4. Create a `myapp-role` role in Stronghold for the `myapp-sa` service account in the `my-namespace` namespace and bind the policy you created earlier to it.
+4. Create a `myapp-role` role in Stronghold for the `myapp-sa` service account in the `myapp-namespace` namespace and bind the policy you created earlier to it.
-5. Create a `my-namespace` namespace in the cluster.
+5. Create a `myapp-namespace` namespace in the cluster.
 6. Create a `myapp-sa` service account in the created namespace.

 Example commands to set up the environment: